AdobeDocs/experience-manager-65.en/help/forms/using/configuring-redirect-page.md

 1. Optionally, under Submit Action, for the Submit to REST endpoint action, you can configure the parameter to be passed to the redirect page.

 ![Redirect page configuration](assets/thank-you-setting-1.png)

-Redirect page configuration
+**Figure:** *Redirect page configuration*

 Form authors can use the following parameters that are passed to the Thank you page.
-For all the available submit actions, `status`** **and `owner` parameters are passed.
+For all the available submit actions, `status` and `owner` parameters are passed.
 Besides these two parameters, some additional parameters are passed for the following submit actions:

 * **Store content action** (deprecated) : `contentPath`--the path of the node in the repository where submitted data is stored--is passed.